Jiaxi-Wu-Dev/studynotes/Salesforce-Weekly-Standups.md

     View a user's detail page by clicking the name, alias, or username.
     Edit a user's details.
     Log in as any user if the system permission is enabled or if the user has granted you system administrator login access.

+User Licenses
+A user license determines which features the user can access in Salesforce.

+Profiles
+Profiles determine what users can do in Salesforce.
+They come with a set of permissions which grant access to particular objects, fields, tabs, and records.

+Roles
+Roles determine what users can see in Salesforce based on where they are located in the role hierarchy.

+If a users account is compromised, go to the compromised user’s profile page, then tap and select Freeze.

+**Control What Your Users Can Access**

+    Describe the difference between object and field level security Describe how to set org–wide default sharing settings

+**Organization–wide default**s specify the default level of access users have to each others' records.

+**Role hierarchies** open up access to those higher in the hierarchy so they inherit access to all records owned by users below them in the hierarchy.

+**Sharing rules** enable you to make automatic exceptions to organization–wide defaults for particular groups of users, to give them access to records they don't own or can't normally see.

+Review:
+Control What Your Users Can Access